Phoenix Wright Ace Attorney (Series) Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Phoenix Wright Ace Attorney, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Phoenix Wright Ace Attorney, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

 We've documented 1 accessibility feature for Visual in Phoenix Wright Ace Attorney which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.